tomHapke/Sudoku/README.md

 # Sudoku
-# game and ml strategy decision maker
+# Python project containing a sudoku data strucutre on which a simple sudoku game and sloving algorithmns will be developed